AutodeskGames/stingray-docs/source/interactive_help/managing_content/localizing/localizing_resources.md

 # Localizing resources

-You may sometimes need your game to load and use different versions of a resource depending on runtime conditions.
-For example, if you want to translate your game into multiple languages, you may need to show different textures or play different animations depending on the current language chosen by the player.
-Or, you may need to use different versions of a resource depending on the platform the game currently is running on.
+You may sometimes need your app to load and use different versions of a resource depending on runtime conditions.
+For example, if you want to translate your content into multiple languages, you may need to show different textures or play different animations depending on the current language chosen by the player.
+Or, you may need to use different versions of a resource depending on the platform the engine currently is running on.

 {{ProductName}} provides a built-in resource selection mechanism that can automatically choose the most appropriate version of each resource to load, based on settings that you specify.